PMP

 Common mistakes when judging mock realism

-• Reviewing only incorrect answers instead of analyzing decision patterns
+• Reviewing answers without analyzing decision logic

 Readiness signals: if/then rules you can apply